msillano/tuyaDAEMON/README.md

  1) Some devices are unreachables: **TuyAPI** does not support some sensors due to the fact that they only connect to the network when their state changes.
 Usually are WiFi devices battery-powered.

- 2) The implementation of the Tuya protocol is very variable for different devices: e.g. I have found very few devices that respond to `schema` requests.
+ 2) The capabilities of the Tuya communication are very variable for different devices: e.g. I have found very few devices that respond to `schema` requests.

  3) _Tuya devices_ can update  their own firmware version via **OTA**: for the user, this is an investment guarantee, but it can introduce problems when the software (`tuyapi` and `tuya-smart-device`) is not updated: some device messages can't be decoded.